Published: 23 March 2021

-This National Institute for Health Research (NIHR) call invites proposals for dementia research to address important health and social care questions.
+This NIHR call invites proposals for dementia research to address important health and social care questions.

 Dementia is a growing challenge that has become one of the most important health and social care issues facing the world.
 In the UK it is estimated that dementia affects around 850,000 people.
 Commitments under the Government’s Challenge on Dementia and the G8 Dementia Summit have highlighted the need to boost dementia research, led by the research community.
 Since the Dementia Themed call in 2011, the NIHR has funded an extensive portfolio of dementia research and the Clinical Research Network has supported the delivery of a large number of projects.